-Professional Organizations & Associations to Join
+Professional Organizations & Associations To Join

-Joining professional associations can help entrepreneurs in all industries grow their professional network, market their goods and services, and get help or education on launching a new business from the ground up.
+Joining professional nursing associations can help entrepreneurs in all industries grow their professional network, market their goods and services, and get help or education on launching a new business from the ground up.
 Some of these organizations include:

 - National Nurses in Business Association (NNBA)

 - Industry-specific organizations, such as the National Association for Home Care & Hospice (NAHC) or the American Association of Critical-Care Nurses (AACN)